-Participants will submit a solution/revised solution paper (which contains workable recommendations with KPIs including an Executive Summary) and deliver presentation addressing all requirements of the Case Study Research.
-A domain expert may be invited subject to availability for review.
+Participants will submit a Group Report/Solution Paper (which contains workable recommendations with KPIs including an Executive Summary) and deliver presentation addressing all requirements of the Case Study Research.

+A domain expert may be invited subject to availability for review, subject to availability.